ng-Classic/ng-classic/aio/content/tutorial/first-app/first-app-lesson-07.md

 ## Conceptual preview of interpolation
 In lesson 6, you added data binding to the template to enable developers to pass data from the `HomeComponent` to the `HousingLocationComponent`.
 The next step is to display values (properties and `Input` values) in a template.
 In order to accomplish this task you have to use interpolation.

-The [Angular template syntax](guide/template-syntax) supports mixing static template content with dynamic values and expressions.
+The [Angular Classictemplate syntax](guide/template-syntax) supports mixing static template content with dynamic values and expressions.

-Using the `{{ expression }}` in Angular templates, you can render values from properties, `Inputs` and valid JavaScript expressions.
+Using the `{{ expression }}` in Angular Classictemplates, you can render values from properties, `Inputs` and valid JavaScript expressions.

 For a more in depth explanation, please refer to the [Displaying values with interpolation](guide/interpolation) guide.